 Lots of weapons have been invented in the past and no longer exist except in museums.
 In some cases militaries decide that certain weapons don’t do the job they are supposed to, or are counterproductive.
 If the military and politicians decide that a weapon is not worth it, it stops being made and deployed.
 From there, the steps to eliminating the weapons are practical and achievable.

 We already know how to dismantle and eliminate nuclear weapons.
 Since the end of the Cold War, the US, Russia, France and Britain have between them eliminated nearly 40,000 nuclear bombs of many different kinds.
 Although some reductions resulted from US-Russian treaties, the UK reduced its nuclear arsenal unilaterally.

 In physical terms, eliminating nuclear weapons forever is simpler than eliminating biological or chemical weapons, and yet we’ve successfully banned and accelerated the elimination of both of those weapons of mass destruction (WMD).

-Toothpaste can't be stuffed back in the tube, but nuclear weapons aren't like that.
-To eliminate nuclear weapons we have to learn the lessons from banning other inhumane weapons: negotiate a treaty than bans them for everyone; block access to the materials and technologies that make and deliver the weapons; reduce existing stockpiles towards zero and verify as much of the nuclear disarmament process as countries will agree to.
+Toothpaste can’t be stuffed back in the tube, but nuclear weapons aren’t like that.
+To eliminate nuclear weapons we have to learn the lessons from banning other inhumane weapons.
+Negotiate a treaty than bans them for everyone.
+Block access to the materials and technologies that make and deliver the weapons.
+Reduce existing stockpiles towards zero.
+Verify as much of the nuclear disarmament process as countries will agree to.